littlebee/strongarm/README.md

 ``` bash
 ./upload.sh pi@myarm.local /home/pi/strongarm
 ```
-If you forget to add the directory, you'll likely see a cryptic rsync error in the local terminal.
+If you forget to add the directory when using `user@somehost.local`, you'll likely see a cryptic rsync error in the local terminal.

 ### Run ./setup.sh on remote SBC